wwwx3/KIBO-JAZA-RPC/README.md

 ---

-## 🤝 Contributing

-If you wanna add something (｡•̀ᴗ-)✧:

-1. Fork repo 🍴
-2. Create branch 🌱
-3. Commit your changes ✨
-4. Open pull request 🎀

----

 ## 🌌 Acknowledgements

 * 🛰️ **JAXA, NASA, ESA, CSA** – for this wonderful challenge that promotes growth.
-* ✨ My teammates + mentors – thank u for all the support.
+* ✨ My teammates + mentors + Juniors ,thank u for all the support.
 * 💡 The open-source community – endless inspiration.